j-insan3/ansible-nextcloud-groupware/README.md

 - CentOS 7 installation ( LDAP server(s) can be a FreeNAS jail also...)
 - SSH access to the servers
 - Setup all the dns records and ports in advance ( or letsencrypt will fail )
+- Nextcloud and Roundcube can be on CentOS 8, but no z-push NOT

 How to use
 -------------------------------------------